2007 Ukrainian political crisis

-The political crisis in Ukraine lasted from April to June 2007 was part of political stand off between coalition and opposition factions of Verkhovna Rada that led to the unscheduled 2007 Ukrainian parliamentary election.
+A political crisis in Ukraine occurred between April to June 2007, due to political stand off between coalition and opposition factions of Ukraine's parliament, the Verkhovna Rada, that led to the unscheduled 2007 Ukrainian parliamentary election.
 It started on 2 April 2007 as a culmination of long lasting crisis and degradation of the parliamentary coalition when the president of Ukraine (Viktor Yushchenko) attempted to dissolve the parliament.

 The president signed a presidential decree based on several articles of the Constitution of Ukraine ordering early parliamentary elections in Ukraine to be held on 27 May 2007, though they were later postponed to 24 June 2007.
 He also ordered the government of Ukraine to finance the appointed elections.
 The Parliament and the government of Yanukovych called this decree unconstitutional and prevented fund allocation for elections.
 The Constitutional Court was expected to conclude its public hearing on Wednesday, 25 April 2007, following the presentation of the Government and Parliament's submission.
 The Court would then retire to consider their ruling.

 Viktor Yushchenko suspended the decree and postponed date of the election in order to have approved legislation on elections, the opposition, and the operation of Parliament.